learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ### Sign Up for a Render Account

-You can sign up at for a free account at [https://dashboard.render.com/register][Render signup].
+You can sign up for a free account at [https://dashboard.render.com/register][Render signup].
 We recommend that you sign up using GitHub as that will make it a little easier for you to connect Render to your GitHub account.